 1. Policy Statement

-Shannon Group’s diverse role and business activities means that employees are in continuous contact with one another and with a very wide range of customers, clients, bodies, groups and businesses, across a broad spectrum of often sensitive business relationships.
-It is imperative that Shannon Group maintains its reputation for reliability and integrity in pursuit of business success, through the adherence to the very highest standards in business ethics by all of its employees.
-It is critical that Shannon Group observes best practice in this area and is in full compliance with the Code of Practice for the Governance of State Bodies 2016 issued by the Department of Public Expenditure and Reform (the “Code of Practice”), the provisions of which apply to all Shannon Group employees as appropriate.
-In so doing Shannon Group aims to affirm its professional reputation and maintain the confidence and trust that others place in our business.
+Shannon Heritage's diverse role and business activities means that employees are in continuous contact with one another and with a very wide range of customers, clients, bodies, groups and businesses, across a broad spectrum of often sensitive business relationships.
+It is imperative that Shannon Heritage maintains its reputation for reliability and integrity in pursuit of business success, through the adherence to the very highest standards in business ethics by all of its employees.
+It is critical that Shannon Heritage observes best practice in this area and is in full compliance with the Code of Practice for the Governance of State Bodies 2016 issued by the Department of Public Expenditure and Reform (the “Code of Practice”), the provisions of which apply to all Shannon Heritage employees as appropriate.
+In so doing Shannon Heritage aims to affirm its professional reputation and maintain the confidence and trust that others place in our business.